Readers Question: I’m a bit perplexed by US Debt figures

 Readers Question: The strangest thing that I find about the data is that in the ten years leading up to the Great Depression we were diligently paying down our debt, giving merit to his claim that we cannot pay our debt down without our monetary base shrinking and causing a recession/depression.

-The debt was being payed in the 1920s because the economy was expanding.
+The debt was being paid in the 1920s because the economy was expanding.
 In a period of economic growth, the government will automatically receive more tax revenues (people pay more income tax and expenditure tax).
 Therefore, the government will receive more tax and it needs to spend less on unemployment benefits.
 Therefore, the government should be reducing its borrowing during a boom period like the 1920s.

 The recession was not caused by reducing the value of the debt.
 See: causes of great depression